About the Department

 |Percentage of fulltime graduates obtaining professional planning, planning-related or other positions within 12 months of graduation, graduating class of 2017||82% (16% unknown)|

-The Land Use and Environmental Planning Club connects students in the Weitzman community to local programs, practitioners, and projects that represent best practices in the field.
+The Environmental Planning Club connects students in the Weitzman community to local programs, practitioners, and projects that represent best practices in the field.
 The club invites professionals who work at the intersection of the built and natural environments to speak on campus and organizes site visits to experience this work firsthand.
 All students at Weitzman School are welcome to participate in the club’s events, as are students in other graduate schools at Penn.

 Real Estate Club